 Jalfrezi Curry is a name which I hear a lot in UK and most Indian restaurants serve a form of Jalfrezi curry.
 I had never come across this name before whilst growing up in Kenya and India.
 According to Wikipedia – Jalfrezi (also jhal frezi, zalfrezi, jaffrazi, and many alternative spellings) is a type of South Asian curry which involves frying marinated pieces of meat, fish or vegetables in oil and spices to produce a dry, thick sauce.
 As the dish includes green chillies, a jalfrezi can range in heat from a medium dish to a very hot one.
 Typically those eating jalfrezi cool it down by combining it with cream.
 Other main ingredients include bell pepper, onion and tomato.

 For my birthday a couple of weeks a go we ordered a vegetable jalfrezi from a famous Indian takeaway in London.
 We didn’t enjoy the curry very much as it was quite dry and spicy.
 I really regretted ordering a takeaway as I know I could have created a vegetable jalfrezi to my taste.
 So I cooked this last week and we all enjoyed it a lot with my triangle parathas, saffron rice and raita.

 Ingredients for 4 servings:

-- 3 cups mixed vegetables: we used green beans, soya beans, broccoli, carrots, peas, sweet potatoes. red peppers
+- 3 cups mixed vegetables: we used green beans, soya beans, broccoli, carrots, peas, sweet potatoes and red peppers

 - 1 cup of boiled chick peas ( I soaked some chickpeas and pressure cooked them the day before)